-Public participation in developing legislation/ regulations is provided under Law No.52/2003 on decisional transparency in public administration, as amended, which stimulates the active citizen participation in the process of elaboration of normative acts or regulations and to the decision-making process.
-Law 52/2003 establishes the obligation for public authorities to inform and submit to public debate normative acts, to ensure the access to the decisionremaking process and to the public debate results.
+Public participation in developing legislation/ regulations is provided under Law No.52/2003 republished, as amended, which stimulates the active citizen participation in the process of elaboration of normative acts or regulations and to the decision-making process.
+It establishes the obligation for public authorities to inform and submit to public debate normative acts, to ensure the access to the decision-making process and to the public debate results.

+Thus, the public authorities must designate a person within the institution, responsible for the relationship with civil society, who receives the proposals, suggestions and opinions of the interested persons regarding the draft normative acts, which are recorded in a register, in which the authorities are obliged to justify in writing the non-acceptance of recommendations submitted in writing by citizens and their legally constituted associations.
+Subsequently, the draft normative act is submitted for analysis and approval to interested public authorities only after finalization, based on the observations and proposals made.

-- The public authority has the obligation to publish the announcement of regarding the drafted normative acts on its website, to post it at its offices and, as appropriate, to send it to the local or central media. - Website publications include draft regulations, decisions, ordinances, giving the public an opportunity to actively participate in developing them. - On written request, the public authority shall send a copy of the normative act to the concerned citizen. - The announcement must be published at least 30 working days in advance of the submission of the normative act to approval, adoption, or endorsement. - The public authority has the obligation to establish a period of a minimum 10 days in which to - receive public comments.
+The public authority has the obligation to publish the announcement regarding the drafted normative acts on its website, to post it at its offices and, as appropriate, to send it to the local or central media.

--1 Deleted: including

-$\square$ Formatted: Font color: Auto

-Deleted: in

-Deleted: future

-Deleted: 2017-2020

-Deleted: will

-Ϋ́ Deleted: y

-Deleted: www.anpm.ro

-Deleted: Deleted: Deleted:

-Deleted: have
+Website publications include draft regulations, decisions, ordinances, giving the public an opportunity to actively participate in developing them.

+On written request, the public authority shall send a copy of the normative act to the concerned citizen.

+The announcement must be published at least 30 working days in advance of the submission of the normative act to approval, adoption, or endorsement.

+The public authority has the obligation to establish a period of a minimum 10 days in which to receive public comments.

 A public hearing on the proposed normative act may be organised by the public authority at the request of at least one person.

+At the same time, GD no.831/2022 on the approval of Methodological Norms for the application of Law no.52/2003 on decision-making transparency in public administration, standardises and unifies the procedure for ensuring transparency in decision-making by public authorities, without limiting the possibilities of performing additional activities to facilitate citizens' access to the process of drafting normative acts and taking administrative decisions.

-Order No.1325/2000 on public participation, during the preparation of plans, programmes, policies and legislation relating to the environment establishes a dialogue between the environmental public authorities and NGOs, through a working group.
+For example, Order No.1325/2000 on public participation, during the preparation of plans, programmes, policies and legislation relating to the environment establishes a dialogue between the environmental public authorities and NGOs, through a working group.